fbeline/rooster/README.md

 	    [{'GET', "products", get_products}, {'GET', "products/:id", get_product}, {'POST', "products", save_product}].

 The **exports** method is required, it will provide the list of available endpoints that this module contains.
-Each tuple should have the http method, the route itself and the erlang function that will be executed.
+Each tuple should have the http method, the route itself and the function that will be executed.

 Is important to note that the functions **must** have two parameters, **Req** and **Resp**, the `Resp` will contains the possible result of previous middlewares and the `Req` all the major information.